 Sendak readily acknowledged his inspiration for his stories, and this one was apparently inspired by King Kong.

-I’m sure this short story appeals to me partly because I’m interested in the idea that perhaps there is no ‘true self’ — that we learn to fill the roles imposed upon us.
-I explore this same idea in our YA short story app, Hilda Bewildered.
+This short story appeals to me partly because I’m interested in the idea that perhaps there is no ‘true self’ — that we learn to fill the roles imposed upon us.
+I explore this same idea in our young adult short story app, Hilda Bewildered.
+(Now available on Steam.)